GunasekaranRaja/CardioNetFusion/README.md

 ## Acknowledgments

-This project was inspired by various research works in the field of ECG signal processing and deep learning.
-Special thanks to the contributors and resources that have shaped this project.
+This project was supported by the SERB grant (File No. SUR/2022/004714) under the SERB SURE project and the NGNLab, Anna University, Chennai, India.
+We express our gratitude for their assistance and resources that have contributed to the success of this work.
+Additionally, we would like to thank all the contributors and resources that have shaped this project
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.